AndoniaLee/Advanced_Python_Final_Project/Documentation.md

 2. The derived class `Size_change_ball`:
 Inherited from the base class, to generate balls that can vary in size in the game.

-3. The derived class:
+3. The derived class `Speed_change_ball`:
-Inherited from the base class, 方向不定，速度变化
+Inherited from the base class, to generate balls that can vary in speed in the game.

 4. Pygame File `pong_oop.py`:
 - The game file is responsible for the main part of the game operation, which has 3 status of the game, beginning, playing, and end.